maythamfahmi/wet-extractor/README.md

 # Overview

-Wet Extractor is a little Java software that download latest, extract WET [Common Crawl][1] files content from Amazon S3 and it generates content file as Dummy Searchable files from WET files for Search Engine Research and Development purpose.
+Wet Extractor is a little Java software that download latest WET [Common Crawl][1] files content from Amazon S3.
+It extracts and generates a Dummy file with real Searchable content for Search Engine Research and Development purpose.

+# Why Wet Extractor

+Imagine you want to create dummy file with real searchable content.
+If you make your own crawler, it gone take time, a lot of time.
+Wet Extractor will do all this for you in matter of minutes.

 # User Documentation